scalafx/scalafx/README.md

 The `scalafx` folder is the sub project for the ScalaFX Framework.

-The `scalafx-demos` is the sub project for the ScalaFX Framework Demonstrations.
+The `scalafx-demos` is the sub project for the ScalaFX Framework Demonstrations (some are a bit out of date, help needed here :).

 The `project` folder is reserved for Scala SBT.

-The `scalafx-hello-world` is a simple self contained project using ScalaFX.
-It can be used as a template for creating user projects.

 #Source Code Branching Policy

 Main development is for ScalaFX 8 and it is done on the `master` branch.
 ScalaFX 2.2 development is done on `SFX-2` branch.
+Features that are common to v.2 and v.8 should be commited to SFX-2, as merging os done only in one direction: from `SFX-2` into `main`.

 Pull requests are only accepted off `master` and `SFX-2` or their branches.
 When working on a pull request, it is recommended to create separate branch for each feature or bug fix.
 This way the main development branch is not blocked by a pull request and pull requests are easier to merge individually.

 Releases are done on `stable` and `SFX-2-stable` branches for ScalaFX 8 and ScalaFX 2, respectively.
 Releases are tagged with version number.